2011 Turkish football match-fixing scandal: April 2012

+May 2012

-On 3 May 2012, Galatasaray applied to the TFF Arbitration Board to suspend and annul the decision regarding the amendment on Article 58 and Article 105 of disciplinary regulations of TFF.
+On 3 May 2012, Galatasaray applied to the TFF Arbitration Board to suspend and annul the decision regarding the amendment on Article 58 and Article 105 of the disciplinary regulations of the TFF.

-On 4 May 2012, Trabzonspor and Bursaspor also applied to the TFF Arbitration Board to suspend and annul the decision regarding the amendment on Article 58 and Article 105 of disciplinary regulations of TFF.
+On 4 May 2012, Trabzonspor and Bursaspor also applied to the TFF Arbitration Board to suspend and annul the decision regarding the amendment on Article 58 and Article 105 of the disciplinary regulations of the TFF.

 On 5 May 2012, the Turkish Football Federation Arbitration Board rejected the appeals and the objections of the clubs.

 On 7 May 2012, the Turkish Football Federation gave a verdict for the people involved with the case.
 The federation banned İbrahim Akın of İstanbul BB for three years for allegedly fixing the result of a match when his team lost to Fenerbahçe 2–0 on 1 May 2011.
 It also banned Serdar Kulbilge of Gençlerbirliği for two years for allegedly attempting to fix the result of a match that Fenerbahçe won 4–2.

-It said that eight other people, including Fenerbahçe officials Mehmet Şekip Mosturoğlu, İlhan Yüksel Ekşioğlu, Cemil Turhan and Yavuz Ağırgöl, would receive a disciplinary measure called "deprivation of rights", which amounts to barring a person from any administrative or sports activities, including entering the stadiums.
-However, this disciplinary measure can be postponed according to the new article 105, which has been designed by Turkish Football Federation recently.
+June 2012

-On 1 June 2012, specially-authorized Istanbul Public Prosecutor Ufuk Ermertcan demanded from the Istanbul 16th High Criminal Court to hand down jail sentences for the suspects as part of an investigation into the match-fixing scandal.
+On 1 June 2012, specially-authorized Istanbul Public Prosecutor Ufuk Ermertcan demanded that the Istanbul 16th High Criminal Court hand down jail sentences for the suspects as part of an investigation into the match-fixing scandal.
 The Istanbul 16th High Criminal Court rejected the lawyers' request to release Fenerbahçe President Aziz Yıldırım, Olgun Peker, İlhan Ekşioğlu, and Yusuf Turanlı.
 The court also ruled to release Ahmet Çelebi, Ali Kıratlı, Haldun Şenman, Sami Dinç, and İbrahim Bülent İşcen, who were in custody, pending trial.
 The court hearings were to be resumed on 26 June.

-On 4 June 2012, the Arbitration Board of Turkish Football Federation reduced the penalties for three suspects in a match-fixing scandal while upholding the sentences of other suspects.
+On 4 June 2012, the Arbitration Board of the Turkish Football Federation reduced the penalties for three suspects in a match-fixing scandal while upholding the sentences of other suspects.
 The arbitration board reduced Akın's sentence from three years to two years.
 Kulbilge's sentence was reduced from two years to three matches.
-Karan was given two years deprivation of rights by the PFDK, but the Arbitration Board changed his sentence to a two-year ban from participating in future games.
+The PFDK gave Karan two years' deprivation of rights, but the Arbitration Board changed his sentence to a two-year ban from participating in future games.

 On 22 June 2012, the UEFA Control and Disciplinary Body made a decision: